arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ![Out-of-the-box Wi-Fi® password set-up](assets/OOTB_wifi_SSID.png "Out-of-the-box Wi-Fi® password set-up")

-Once it is connected, you will get a notification confirming your Portenta X8 is now connected to the selected network.
+Once it is connected, you will get a notification confirming your Portenta X8 is now connected to the selected network and its led will start blinking green.

 Moreover, you can check the network you are connected to in the bottom left section of this dashboard.